vaadin/maven-integration/archetypes/vaadin-archetype-application/src/main/resources/archetype-resources/README.md

 theme at runtime in the server.
 This way you can just modify the scss files in your IDE and reload the browser to see changes.

-To use on the runtime compilation, open pom.xml and comment out the compile-theme goal from vaadin-maven-plugin configuration.
+To use the runtime compilation, open pom.xml and comment out the compile-theme goal from vaadin-maven-plugin configuration.
 To remove a possibly existing pre-compiled theme, run "mvn clean package" once.